Tenika Davis

 Tenika Davis (born July 16, 1985) is a Canadian actress and model.

 Career

 Tenika Davis started her career on Canada's Next Top Model.
-She placed sixth in the competition.
+She became the fifth eliminated in the competition.
 She expanded into an acting career making appearances in Wrong Turn 4: Bloody Beginnings and Debug.
 Davis was cast in a major recurring role as Petra Small in Jupiter's Legacy.